ascamara/americavotes/README.md

 # michiganvotes

-A project for the Tuesday Company's Software Engineering Internship
+A project for the Tuesday Company's Software Engineering Internship application process

 ## How to run: